 Port Stephens Koala Sanctuary

 Port Stephens Koala Sanctuary has partnered with Port Stephens Koalas to provide a unique opportunity to see these beautiful creatures in their natural habitat.
-Offering first-class care to sick, injured and orphaned koalas to support their long term rehabilitation and preservation in the wild, visitors to the Port Stephens Koala Sanctuary will enjoy:
+Offering first-class care to sick, injured and orphaned koalas to support their long term rehabilitation and preservation in the wild.

-The Sanctuary Story Walk is a 250 metre in length meandering pathway offering an immersive educational experience for all ages telling the story of the koala and its habitat through artistic sculptural representations.
+The Sanctuary Story Walk is a 250 metre meandering pathway offering an immersive educational experience for all ages telling the story of the koala and its habitat through artistic sculptural representations.

-The Newcastle Airport SKYwalk and the viewing platform is a 225 metre in length elevated pathway and viewing platform, offering a unique ‘tree top’ perspective into the koala’s natural habitat, a perfect photo opportunity and educational experience.
+The Sanctuary SKYwalk and the viewing platform is a 225 metre in length elevated pathway and viewing platform, offering a unique ‘tree top’ perspective into the koala’s natural habitat, a perfect photo opportunity and an educational experience.

 Visit the state-of-the-art Koala Hospital with Intensive Care Unit treatment rooms and holding pens.
 Take a look through the hospital viewing window as veterinary staff carry out *examinations and administer treatment to koala inpatients’.